vlobos415/hello-world/README.md

 # hello-world
 the begining
-I am Tito Villalobos Lopez from San Francisco CA. 26 years old and need to learn everything there is about the latest programming technologies
+I am Tito Villalobos-Lopez from San Francisco CA. I am currently studying the ruby on rails framework mainly out of online resources, Ruby on Rails tutorial by Michael hartl to be specific.
+I will be looking for professional practical experience when i feel i am ready and have an adequate amount of knowledge.